 This part can be done in advance or while the ice cream base is chilling in the refrigerator.

-To candy the peels, follow the recipe for candied lemon peel at the bottom of this creme caramel post.
+To candy the peels, follow the recipe for candied lemon peel at the bottom of my creme caramel post (link in Notes).
 When the candied lemon peel is done, chop into 1/4 inch pieces.